stacksjs/stacks/resources/components/README.md

 ### Coding Style

-You may want to consider using the "Composition API" with [`<script setup>` SFC syntax](https://github.com/vuejs/rfcs/pull/227), as it is perfectly suited for building component libraries via Stacks. [biome](https://github.com/biomejs/biome) also comes pre-configured to statically analyze, fix and format your code without the need for Prettier or ESLint.
+You may want to consider using the "Composition API" with [`<script setup>` SFC syntax](https://github.com/vuejs/rfcs/pull/227), as it is perfectly suited for building component libraries via Stacks.
+[ESLint](https://github.com/eslint) also comes pre-configured to statically analyze, fix and format your code without the need for Prettier.

 When using this template, feel free to adjust it to your needs.
 It is a framework to help you quickly & efficiently bootstrap and design component libraries using industry best practices.